SCOPE OF THIS CHAPTER

 Any holidays which are arranged must be in the school holidays, as permission will not be given to take a child out of school during term time unless there are truly exceptional circumstances.
 This current guidance is not just applicable to looked after children but all children of school age.

 Unfortunately, some young people may sometimes leave placements for short or longer periods.
 If we know where the young person is, this is classed as 'unauthorised absence'.
 If we do not know where the young person is it is classed as 'missing from care'.
 We take all such absences very seriously and will always make strenuous efforts, in partnership with the police, to ensure that young people are first of all safe and then returned to placement.

-We collect information on children who are absent to inform the Wakefield Safeguarding Children Board (the independent, multi-agency body that oversees children's safeguarding in the district).
+We collect information on children who are absent to inform the Wakefield Safeguarding Children Partnership (the independent, multi-agency body that oversees children's safeguarding in the district).
 Therefore it is important that all such absences are recorded and the information passed on to the Fostering Service as we request it.

 Placement stability is very important to outcomes for Looked After Children.
 If a placement breaks down we will hold a Disruption Meeting to determine the causes for this and any resulting actions that may be necessary to prevent a repeat of this either for the child or the foster carers.
 The foster care will be involved in this meeting.

 Giving Notice on Placements